 Who Qualifies for Parole in Place?

 The PIP program is available to immediate relatives of current or past U.S. military service members.
 Immigrants who qualify include parents, sons, daughters, and spouses of the military member.

 This distinction is important, as the PIP program is intended to facilitate green cards for individuals that would otherwise qualify if not for their inadmissibility.
 Immediate relatives of U.S. citizens can subsequently immediately request an “adjustment of status” and obtain green cards once their petition has been processed.

 Family preference relatives – including U.S. spouses and unmarried children under the age of 21 of lawful permanent residents – are subject to visa caps and must wait for a green card to become available.
-Our Lake Oswego military parole in place attorney can assess your situation and determine whether your loved one qualifies.
+Our Portland military parole in place attorney can assess your situation and determine whether your loved one qualifies.

 What Does Parole in Place Accomplish?

 If someone has spent an extended amount of time in the United States without valid status, they will almost certainly be ruled inadmissible.
 Individuals that accrue between 180 days to one year of unlawful presence face a 3-year bar, while individuals that build up over a year of unlawful presence face a 10-year bar.